top of page

 Thousands of years later, since the Xia (2070 BC — 1600 BC) and Shang Dynasty (1600 BC — 1046 BC), as the representative of good morals and etiquettes, such as gentleness, benevolence, righteousness, courtesy, wisdom, integrity, and loyalty, etc., jade articles were widely worn by noble classes, and the jade pendant was one of the most popular types in the history.

-In ancient China, a decent person would always wear something made of jade, except if something severe or sad happened.
 During that era, the jade pendant was more of a presentation of status and noble morals for both men and women.

 Gradually, jade pendants spread to the civilian world but still had strict standards among different classes regarding shape and size.
-For example, dragon and phoenix-shaped jade articles were strictly and only used in royal families.

 Jade is believed to bring people good luck and protect its owner from bad things.
 It is said that jade will be inspirited and could save the owner if humans have worn it for years.